luchaoo7/free-vpn/README.md

 $ unzip free-vpn-master.zip
 ```

-Once you unzip or clone the project you will see a the folder "free-vpn".
+Once you unzip or clone the project you will see a folder "free-vpn".
 Change directory into the folder.
 Every command will be executed from this root folder.
 ```
 $ cd free-vpn
 ```